Laila Steindal

 Laila Steindal (7 December 1932 – 2 August 2021) was a Norwegian politician for the Centre Party.

 She served as a deputy representative to the Parliament of Norway from Sogn og Fjordane during the terms 1981–1985 and 1985–1989.
-In total she met during 172 days of parliamentary session.
-She was deputy mayor of Flora and a member of Sogn og Fjordane county council.
+In total, she participated in 172 days of parliamentary sessions.
+She was also deputy mayor of Flora Municipality and a member of the Sogn og Fjordane county council.

-Her daughter became a local Centre Party politician too.
+Her daughter also became a local Centre Party politician.